Thursday, February 7, 2013

 • Pour sauce over onions and peppers.

-• Add beans and corn and stir to combine.
+• Add beans, corn, and cilantro and stir to combine.

 • Heat through.